kieranjol/IFIscripts/README.md

 <b>prores.py</b> - Transcode to prores.mov for single/multiple files.
 Type `prores.py -h` for instructions.

 <b>makeffv1.py</b> Transcodes to FFV1.mkv and performs framemd5 validation.
 Accepts single files or directories (all video files in a directory will be processed).
+CSV report is generate which gives details on losslessness.

 <b>seq.py</b> Transcodes a TIFF sequence to 24fps v210.mov Usage: ` seq.py first_file_00001.tiff` and output will be stored in the parent directory.